status-im/status-mobile/doc/new-guidelines.md

 ### Don't use percents to define width/height

-In ReactNative all layouts use the [flexbox model](https://reactnative.dev/docs/flexbox), so percentages are unnecessary the vast majority of the time, don't use them.
+In ReactNative, all layouts use the [flexbox model](https://reactnative.dev/docs/flexbox), so percentages are unnecessary the vast majority of the time, don't use them.